 - a.
-Historic enrollment by grade level and for the preceding year, including average daily attendance in those instances where state aid payments are based on it (e.g., California).
-For multi-school borrowers, aggregated data would be permissible. - b.
-Historic year-to-year student retention rate by grade level if available, or at least for each school as applicable. - c.
-Historic wait lists by grade level and information about how frequently the list is updated, refreshed, purged, and so on. - d.
-Historic year-to-year teacher retention rates. - e.
-Test results and/or the state "report card" from the prior school year.
+Provide historic enrollment by grade level and for the preceding year, including average daily attendance in those instances where state aid payments are based on it (e.g., California). - b.
+Provide historic year-to-year student retention rate by grade level if available, or at least for each school as applicable. - c.
+Provide historic wait lists by grade level and information about how frequently the list is updated, refreshed, purged, and so on. - d.
+Provide historic year-to-year teacher retention rates. - e.
+Provide test results and/or the state report card from the prior school year.
 The school should report the results, on an aggregate and/or grade level basis (as applicable).
 Describe what formal remedial steps are being taken to address any substandard scores.
-Did the school achieve various academic performance indicators as required?
+Did the school make adequate yearly progress (AYP) and/or other academic performance indicators as required?
 If not, describe what indicators were not achieved and what steps are being taken to get the school into compliance. - f.
 Competition and scores: At a minimum, provide historic statewide and local district (or authorizer) comparative test results and/or school scores/grades.
-Particularly for a single-site school, a list of other schools (public and charter) currently considered to be its competitors would be helpful, or at least provide the web address where investors might be able to find comparative test results and/or school grades. - g.
-For parity debt issuers or borrowers with more than one school facility, provide the above information school by school for fewer than five to 10 schools, or aggregated into relevant groupings (region by region, for example). - h.
-For "historic" information requested above, providing the preceding information in tabular format that clearly shows historic results over time, with up to five years of performance data would be extremely helpful.
+Particularly for a single-site school, a list of other schools (public and charter) currently considered to be its competitors would be helpful, along with the web address where investors might be able to find comparative test results and/or school grades. - g.
+For parity debt issuers or borrowers with more than one school facility, provide the above information school by school for fewer than five schools, or aggregated into relevant groupings (region by region, for example). - h.
+For "historic" information requested above, provide the preceding information in tabular format that clearly shows historic results over time, with up to five years of performance data.

-3) School Governance and Charter Status
+3. School Governance and Charter Status

-a.
+- a.
 Provide information about when the charter was last renewed and when it will next expire.
 If a renewal is pending within the next year, describe the renewal process, particularly timing and requirements.
-Specify whether the school's charter has been revoked or is being reviewed for possible revocation.
+Specify whether the school's charter has been revoked or is being reviewed for possible revocation. - b.

-- b.
 In states where authorizers provide periodic public reviews, reports, or letters of good standing, attach a copy of the most recent such document, if available. - c.
-Provide details if the school is under any form of review or supervision plan by its authorizer, district, and/or the state, or if required pursuant to federal and/or state legislation and regulations. - d.
+Provide details if the school is under any form of review or supervision plan by its authorizer, district, and/or the state, or if required pursuant to federal and/or state legislation and regulations.

+- d.
 If known, provide the name and contact information for the school's current designated representative at the charter authorizer. - e.
 Provide information about any changes within the past year in senior management (at the CMO/EMO level, if applicable), third-party managers, and key personnel at the school(s) or within the leadership of the board of directors.
-Also, provide a list of the names and titles of current members of the board of directors (if this information is not otherwise readily available on the school's web site).
+Also provide a list of the names and titles of current members of the board of directors.
 Any material issues with changes in board membership should be described (e.g., if the majority of board resigns in protest over some issue). - f.
 Provide the name and contact information of the school representative, school financial advisor, and/or investment banker that can respond to investor inquiries. - g.
-Provide the name and contact information of the bond trustee, to the best of the school's knowledge. - h.
-Trust Account Balances---A statement copy or summary of trust account balances as of the fiscal year end should be included or, alternatively, the contact information for the trustee (provided the bond documents clearly direct the trustee to provide such information upon request).
+Provide the name and contact information of the bond trustee, to the best of the school's knowledge.